 In addition, as Deloitte stated in a 2020 article, “The growing quantity and sophistication of OTT video content means more traffic, more routing, and a greater need for management, optimization, and prediction across the CDNs responsible for delivering speedy and reliable content.”
 As a result, traditional CDNs may not be a viable solution for the complex video delivery needs of many site and application owners.

 That’s why edge computing companies like Azion can be a great choice for video delivery.
 Like CDNs, edge computing stores content closer to end users to reduce bandwidth and improve delivery speed.
-Unlike traditional CDNs, Azion’s Edge Computing Platform enables sophisticated computing capabilities at the edge of the network, such as:
+Unlike traditional CDNs, Azion’s Edge Platform enables sophisticated computing capabilities at the edge of the network, such as:

 - Edge Application: configuring slice settings to efficiently deliver large files and tailor delivery to end users with advanced caching policies